Using the Hub Finder

 Addresses in range for the scan = number of addresses to be scanned

-• a change doesn’t affect the DHCP setting (see illustration IPv4 SETTINGS)
+• a change doesn’t affect the DHCP setting (see IPv4 Settings)

-• a change doesn’t affect the DHCP setting (see illustration IPv4 SETTINGS); confirm change with Apply
+• a change doesn’t affect the DHCP setting (see IPv4 Settings); confirm change with Apply

 • change is valid only up to the next system reboot

-ThinPrint Hub URL the web console’s target address (see Illus.
-Installing the Hub Finder)
+ThinPrint Hub URLthe web console’s target address (see Installing the Hub Finder)

 • padlock closed: ThinPrint Hub can’t be configured here (arrow Illus. below) – becomes active five minutes after a system reboot either once changing the password the first time (Change password) or once using the option Make ThinPrint Hub invisible for the ThinPrint Hub Finder (or Set-TPHubIsHidden) the first time (this behavior can only be reset by resetting the ThinPrint Hub to its factory default settings)